aplteam/Meddy/Docs/ReadMe.md

   * On the "Preview" tab it shows a preview of how the HTML5 generated from the markdown will look like.
 For this the latest Microsoft engine is used.
 If available that is Edge.

     Note that for technical reasons the preview will show presentations as a single HTML page.
-Use the "View HTML in default browser" menu command to run the presentation.
+Use the "View HTML in default browser" menu command to run the presentation as such.

   * On the "HTML" tab it shows the HTML generated from the markdown.